 In accordance with SFAS No. 142, Goodwill and Other Intangible Assets, the Company annually evaluates goodwill for impairment, or earlier if indicators of potential impairment exist and suggest that the carrying value of goodwill may not be recoverable.
-Because the Company has one reporting segment under SFAS No. 142, the Company utilizes the entity-wide approach for assessing goodwill for impairment and compares its market value to its net book value to determine if an impairment exists.
-No impairment of goodwill resulted from the Company's most recent evaluation of goodwill for impairment in the fourth quarter of fiscal 2004.
+Because the Company has one reporting segment under SFAS 142, the Company utilizes the entity-wide approach for assessing goodwill for impairment and compares its market value to its net book value to determine if an impairment exists.
+No impairment of goodwill resulted from the Company's most recent evaluation of goodwill for impairment, which occurred in the fourth quarter of fiscal 2004.
+The Company's next impairment assessment is scheduled for the fourth quarter of fiscal 2005.